winterbreak?! seriously, who gets a winter break?! who gets a week off in february?! we do!

 if there is a buffalo in town, i want my photo with it!

-on the way to gardiner, mt we saw signs for historic wallace. being the inaguaral winter adventure week, we thought it right to stop. although i'm sure a lot of folks call wallace their home, there wasn't much to this old mining town except some cool old buildings.
+if there is a buffalo in your town, please let me know!on the way to gardiner, mt we saw signs for historic wallace. being the inaguaral winter adventure week, we thought it right to stop. although i'm sure a lot of folks call wallace their home, there wasn't much to this old mining town except some cool old buildings.

 i present to you, 'the ryan hotel.'